PayMCP/paymcp-docs/docs/api-reference.md

 ### ELICITATION Flow

-The ELICITATION flow handles payment interactively during tool execution.
+The ELICITATION flow handles payment by showing a link during tool execution.

 #### Requirements